-We will complete an assessment to determine the most appropriate response to meet the individual needs of victims of ASB.
+1. We will complete an assessment to determine the most appropriate response to meet the individual needs of victims of ASB.

-Maintaining high levels of satisfaction with the service we provide to victims of ASB, in particular with attendance at incidents.
+with attendance at incidents.

 2. We will prevent anti-social behaviour, by working with partners to resolve longer term local issues.